indigo423/blog.no42.org/content/article/iplike-and-postgresql/index.md

 ![](pgadmin-iplike.png)

-You can test function with an SQL command by enable the `\timing` function to measure the execution time.
+You can test the function with an SQL command and enable `\timing` to measure the execution time.
 In the example, I have loaded ~16k Nodes into the inventory with a unique address from the 10.0.0.0/18 IP range.

 ```psql